-Since prehistoric times, the Dordogne Valley retains many traces of its past.
-From cave paintings to Roman occupation, or from the Hundred Years War to the Renaissance, all have shaped the landscape.
+The Dordogne Valley retains many traces of its historic past.
+From cave paintings to Roman occupation, or from the Hundred Years War to the Renaissance, all have shaped the landscape you see today.

-With its limestone plateaus, the Dordogne Valley is also home to an infinite number of cliff dwellings and adorned with extraordinary stalactites, stalagmites and prehistoric drawings...
+With its limestone plateaus, the region is also home to an infinite number of cliff dwellings and adorned with extraordinary stalactites, stalagmites and prehistoric drawings...
 The caves of Lascaux contain some of the most terrific examples of Paleolithic art in Europe.
-Another must-see is The Gouffre de Padirac is the biggest chasm in Europe and a fascinating journey into a magical underground world, 103 metres under the surface.
+Another must-see is The Gouffre de Padirac, the biggest chasm in Europe and a fascinating boat journey into a magical underground world, 103 metres under the surface.

 The Dordogne Valley is ideal for nature lovers with an endless choice of hiking, biking and riding tracks in unspoilt countryside.
 After all of these activities and sightseeing, there is the food to taste!
 Try our local specialities : truffles, duck, strawberries, walnuts, goats cheese, lamb, chestnuts… a platter of choice that makes the Dordogne Valley world famous for its gastronomy.

 The sacred city of Rocamadour is one of France's most important tourist destinations and a UNESCO World Heritage Site.
 A crucial pilgrimage site on the 'Way of Saint James' since the Middle-Ages, the breathtaking city of Rocamadour is a testament to human and spiritual history.